Data Journeys: Treating Data Like Your Users

 The first step to fully understanding your data movements is by whiteboarding your system.
 Starting with broad strokes, you’ll want to see how recordsets interact with each other, as well as listing where in the application they are accessible to users.

-Drawing out common flows of data allows you to focus in to then evaluate the fields being transported.
-Listing out the data points is the first step to data minimisation, with each field forcing yourself to ask if:
+Drawing out common flows of data allows you to focus on to then evaluate the fields being transported.
+Listing out the data points is the first step to data minimisation, with each field forcing you to ask if:

 How can I Map my Data?